fryfrog/Radarr/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: File a feature request for your idea to make Radarr better.
+Don't forget to search existing issues that already cover it.
 title: ''
 labels: feature request
 assignees: ''